 We operate on a 52-53 week fiscal year with each year ending on the Friday closest to December 31st.
-The fiscal years ended December 30, 2011, December 31, 2010 and January 1, 2010 included 52 weeks of activity.
+The fiscal years ended December 28, 2012, December 30, 2011 and January 1, 2010 included 52 weeks of activity.

-During fiscal 2011, we had a 10% increase in revenues as compared to fiscal 2010.
-The increase in revenues was due to an increase in billable hours in our engineering and other scientific segment and our environmental and health segment and higher billing Billable hours increased 9.0% to 981,000 during fiscal 2011 as compared to 900,000 during fiscal 2010.
-The increase in billable hours was due strong demand for our consulting services across a broad set of practices and elevated levels of activity on several major assignments.
-Technical full-time equivalent employees increased 6.6% to 661 during fiscal 2011 as compared to 620 during fiscal 2010 due to our recruiting and retention efforts which resulted in the addition of several experienced consultants in biomechanics and atmospheric sciences during fiscal 2011.
-Utilization increased to 71% for fiscal 2011 as compared to 70% for fiscal 2010.
+During fiscal 2012, revenues increased 7% as compared to fiscal 2011.
+The increase in revenues was due to an increase in billable hours in our engineering and other scientific segment and our environmental and health segment.
+Billable hours increased 7.2% to 1,052,000 during fiscal 2012 as compared to 981,000 during fiscal 2011.
+The increase in billable hours was due to strong demand for our consulting services across a broad set of practices and elevated levels of activity on several major assignments.
+Technical full-time equivalent employees increased 4.7% to 692 during fiscal 2012 as compared to 661 during the fiscal 2011 due to our recruiting and retention efforts.
+Utilization increased to 73% for fiscal 2012 as compared to 71% during fiscal 2011.
 The increase in utilization was due to elevated levels of activity on several major assignments and our management of headcount to align resources with anticipated demand.
-Product sales in defense technology development increased to \$12,300,000 during fiscal 2011 as compared to \$12,100,000 during fiscal 2010.
-Product sales will vary from year to year due to the timing of new contracts and the delivery dates of products.
+Product sales in defense technology development decreased to \$9,213,000 during fiscal 2012 as compared to \$12,300,000 during fiscal 2011 due to lower sales of surveillance systems to the United States Army.
+We expect a significant decrease in sales of surveillance systems during fiscal 2013 as a result of the reduction of forces in Afghanistan.